Rajatj17/webapp-and-backend-k8s-setup/Readme.md

 ### Using Helm Charts
 You can go and configure your helmchart values based on your preference.
 A guide explaining all the fields being used at the moment is avaialble at [HELM VALUE GUIDE](Helm.md)
-- Create PVC and Volume manually (Will see and add  the support automatic creation with the help of helm chart)
+- Create Volume manually (The SA don't have previlege to allocate volume.
+This emulates best security practices.)
-  - kubectl apply -f deployment-infra/backend/pvc.yaml
+  - kubectl apply -f deployment-infra/backend/persistent-volume.yaml
 - Frontend
   - helm upgrade --install kube-test-frontend .deployment -n kube-test
 - Backend